Email marketing — a powerful content marketing technique that many e-commerce businesses use today.

-Email marketing is a term you may have heard recently, but exactly what is email marketing?
+Email marketing is a term you may have heard before, but you may not know exactly what email marketing is.

 It is a direct form of marketing, similar to marketing through snail mail, but email marketing is much more efficient for your wallet and for the environment since it’s totally paperless!